Get free at-home

 The non-tobacco user premium discount is a deduction from your monthly health insurance premium available to

-subscribers and/or their covered spouses who have not used tobacco products in the last 12 consecutive months.
+subscribers and covered spouses who have not used tobacco products in the last 12 consecutive months.

 Yes.
 A separate non-tobacco user premium discount is available to both the subscriber and the covered spouse.

 If you and your covered spouse both use tobacco products, you and your covered spouse will each be subject to a separate tobacco user premium of $60.